mlhartme/stool/main/documentation.md

 Available fields:

 * **apps**
   Application urls or this stage.
+Point your browser to these urls to access your application(s).
 * **backstage**
   Absolute path of the backstage directory.
 Type string.
 * **buildtime**